 To date, CCAs throughout California have offered communities lower energy rates, cleaner power and other energy-related community benefits.
 Butte County initiated a feasibility study in 2018 to see if residents and businesses could experience the same benefits by pursuing a CCA in our area.
 The study showed that a CCA could provide customers an initial 2 percent savings ($4 million in regional savings) while concurrently increasing the percentage of green power placed on the grid on behalf of local customers.

 The unincorporated County and City of Chico are the two founding members of Butte Choice Energy, a California Joint Powers Agency formed on November 5, 2019.
 Other Butte County cities and towns will be invited to join in the future.

 What is the current status?

 The newly formed Board of Directors of Butte Choice Energy (BCE) recently adopted BCE’s Implementation Plan which will be certified by the CA Public Utilities Commission in the spring of 2020.
-Agency formation will continue through 2020 in preparation for program launch and customer enrollments beginning in spring 2021.
+Agency formation will continue through 2020 in preparation for program launch and customer enrollments beginning in early 2022.

 Will businesses and residents have to participate in BCE?

 No. Butte Choice Energy will automatically enroll all eligible electric customers for service starting in 2022.
 However, each customer will receive four notices describing the program and relaying how they can opt-out and remain with PG&E bundled service if they so choose.
 Customers always have the choice to remain with BCE or switch back to PG&E electric generation service at any time.